-It is ordered that appellee recover of appellant costs herein taxed.
+It is ordered that appellant and appellee share the costs herein taxed.

 The court finds there were reasonable grounds for this appeal.

 It is ordered that a special mandate issue out of this court directing the common pleas court to carry this judgment into execution.
 The defendant's conviction having been affirmed, any bail pending appeal is terminated.